 This past week I’ve spent hours sorting through resources for my student’s in reading intervention.
-I’m very systematic about my instruction, and during this time I wanted to continue some semblance of routine and give my student’s learning opportunities that were worthwhile.
+Besides, I’m very systematic about my instruction, and during this time I wanted to continue some semblance of routine and give my student’s learning opportunities that were worthwhile.
 While there are many wonderful programs out there to continue to help you to teach kids to read, I’ve narrowed down some I feel are the most beneficial and are also FREE!

 There are two apps that highly recommend if you use Orton or have used a systematic phonics approach.
 These are great if you don’t have a way to continue the three part drill with your kiddos but want them to keep up with their phonograms and their sounds, as well as key words.
 The first is called OG Card Deck.
 This app lets you select the cards you’d like to review, it includes the grapheme/phoneme, sound and keyword.
 The video feature isn’t working for me, but it still provides good practice for your kids.
 The other app that is great for Orton teachers is the OGStar Syllables and Beyond app.
 This app practices all 6 syllable types.